On the Expressive Power of Permutation-Equivariant Weight-Space Networks: Preliminaries

-\looseness = -1 $\vv \notin \gE_\arch$ indicates that within every hidden layer, all neuron biases are pairwise distinct.
+$\vv \notin \gE_\arch$ indicates that within every hidden layer, all neuron biases are pairwise distinct.
 This assumption is natural: $\gE_{\arch}$ contains only degenerate parameter configurations and has Lebesgue measure zero; therefore, it is unlikely to arise under random initialization or stochastic training dynamics.

-Whenever $\vv \notin \gE_\arch$, we say that $\vv$ is in \emph{general position (GP)}.
+We note that the exclusion set defined above is merely one convenient choice, and that our theory extends naturally to several alternative exclusion sets.
+Alternative definitions, additional discussion, and an empirical validation of the GP assumption on standard pretrained networks are provided in Appendix~\ref{sec:app:exclusion_sets}.